 Enterprise machine learning in action

-Machine learning algorithms recognise patterns and correlations, which means they are very good at analysing their own ROI.
+Machine learning algorithms recognize patterns and correlations, which means they are very good at analyzing their own ROI.
 For companies that invest in machine learning technologies, this feature allows for an almost immediate assessment of operational impact.
 Below is just a small sample of some of the growing areas of enterprise machine learning applications.

 - Recommendation engines: From 2009 to 2017, the number of U.S. households subscribing to video streaming services rose by 450%.
 And a 2020 article in Forbes magazine reports a further spike in video streaming usage figures of up to 70%.
 Recommendation engines have applications across many retail and shopping platforms, but they are definitely coming into their own with streaming music and video services.

 - Dynamic marketing: Generating leads and ushering them through the sales funnel requires the ability to gather and analyze as much customer data as possible.
 Modern consumers generate an enormous amount of varied and unstructured data – from chat transcripts to image uploads.
 The use of machine learning applications helps marketers understand this data – and use it to deliver personalized marketing content and real-time engagement with customers and leads.

 - ERP and process automation: ERP databases contain broad and disparate data sets, which may include sales performance statistics, consumer reviews, market trend reports, and supply chain management records.
 Machine learning algorithms can be used to find correlations and patterns in such data.
 Those insights can then be used to inform virtually every area of the business, including optimizing the workflows of Internet of Things (IoT) devices within the network or the best ways to automate repetitive or error-prone tasks.